riQQ/Local-NLP-Backend/README.md

 Modified version
 ================
-This version has several differences compared to *Déjà Vu*, see the [changelog](https://github.com/helium314/DejaVu/CHANGELOG.md) starting at 1.2.0.
+This version has several changes compared to *Déjà Vu*, see the [changelog](CHANGELOG.md) starting at 1.2.0-beta.
+Local NLP Backend is capable of using and importing any database used in *Déjà Vu*.

 Potential future improvements:
 * Improve method for determining which emitters to discard in case of conflicting position report